EU Water Innovation Conference 2019:

 Aim: To urge action for clean, safe and secure water in the frame of the 2030 Agenda; to take stock of key findings based on the 2019 Report on the Implementation of the Water Framework and Floods Directives, as well as of the Fitness Check on EU Water law.

-- Welcome by the local host & the European Commission
+- Welcome by high level representatives of the local host & the European Commission

 - Keynote “Key messages for the future of the European Union’s water policies and management” (European Commission)